 Second year

-The second year fellows rotate on 2 week blocks as the fellow responsible for one of two teams of patients in the Pediatric Cardiothoracic Unit (PCTU), a dedicated ICU for pediatric cardiac medical and surgery patients.
-The PCTU fellows are the team leaders as well as the front-line providers, as there are no pediatric house staff or medical students in the PCTU unless on an elective.
-Fellows get intense and thorough hands-on training in both medical management and procedures of all patients in the cardiac ICU, including pre-operative, post-operative, medical heart failure, ECMO and VAD patients.
+The PCTU fellows are the team leaders as well as front-line providers, as there are no pediatric house staff or medical students in the PCTU (unless on elective rotations).
+Fellows experience intense and thorough hands-on training in both medical management and procedures of all patients in the cardiac ICU, including pre-operative, post-operative, medical heart failure, transplant, ECMO and VAD patients.

 Third Year

 All third year fellows spend 1-2 weeks working as a “pretending” alongside the cardiology attending on the Pediatric Cardiac Surgery inpatient service, which covers all post-operative patients on the general care unit after they are transferred out of the ICU.
 This service is staffed by a nurse practitioner team with a cardiology attending as their team leader.
-The third year fellow will round with the team of NPs and assist in the management plans for the post-operative patients.

-The third years rotate night and weekend call as the ‘back-up fellow”, where their primary duties include performance of echocardiograms after hours, as well as any urgent cardiac catheterization procedures or complex patient transports.
-The third year backup fellow may also be called in to assist the first or second year as needed in particularly busy or high acuity times.
+The third year fellows rotate night and weekend call as the ‘back-up fellow”, where their primary duties include performance of echocardiograms after hours, as well as any urgent cardiac catheterization procedures or complex patient transports.

 Outpatient Service